 Dispersal of haemoporidians might be an important step toward parasite diversification for local community composition since parasites, after establishing in new regions, can evolve into new separate parasite lineages (Ellis et al. 2019, Fecchio et al. 2019).
 Indeed, Ellis et al. 2019 demonstrated that South America presents the greatest proportion of sympatric nodes for Plasmodium spp. and one of the greatest Haemoproteus diversification rates, indicating high rates of parasite diversification in this region.
 Hence, considering the potential contribution of migrant birds toward parasite dispersal, these hosts might play a fundamental role in parasite evolution and diversification in South America, as suggested by Fecchio et al. 2019.
 Indeed, many species migrate during the breeding season and relapses (increases in parasite intensity circulating in the host) mainly occurs after this period (Valkiūnas 2005), thus facilitating parasite dispersal to new regions.
 However, we did not observe a clear relation between the presence of migrant birds and haemosporidian prevalence since our data suggests that Plasmodium and Haemoproteus parasites respond differently to the presence of migrant host.
 Indeed, the fact that most of our lineages were observed only in resident birds could explain the absence relationship between avian migrants and haemosporidian prevalence, since the greatest haemosporidian diversity occurs in resident avian species.
 In addition, Hellgren et al. 2007 also suggest that new haemosporidian introductions into resident bird faunas are not common evolutionary events.
 Moreover, we observed that other factors such as host richness and overall local prevalence also influence parasite prevalence.
 Therefore, it seems environmental and host features could be more important to determine parasite richness than dispersal patterns.

-It is important to notice that distinct parasites can respond differently to migrant presence.
+It is worth mentioning that distinct parasites can respond differently to migrant presence.
 As we reported in this study, despite the fact no relation was observed for general haemosporidian prevalence, Plasmodium and Haemoproteus presented counter responses due to the increase of the proportion of migrant individuals.
 Whereas Plasmodium prevalence is negatively affected by the increase of migrant in bird community, we observe a raise in Haemoproteus infections.
 Such behavior illustrates that different pathogens do not respond equally to migratory behavior.
 Indeed, previous research have documented different effects of host migration and parasite-host dynamics (Hellgren et al. 2007, Koprivnikar and Leung 2015, Teitelbaum et al. 2018).
 This distinct pattern for haemosporidians can occur due to the fact haemosporidian are vector-borne transmitted parasites whose vectors differ between parasite genera.
 Thus, the broad range of broad host preferences of Haemoproteus vectors (Santiago-Alarcon et al. 2012) could explain the raise in parasite prevalence observed for this parasite genera as the chance of parasite transmission between hosts should increase for parasites vectored by highly generalist hosts.